PowerShell/PowerShell/CONTRIBUTING.md

-# Contributing to Project PowerShell on Linux / OS X / Windows
+# Contributing to Project Magrathea

 ## New to Git?